G.E.T. Guidebook

 SEGMENT OVERVIEW

 Once the trail gets its act together - which it does finally do - navigation is quite undemanding.
 The well-plotted and -graded trail contours this way and that along the broad, ponderosa-clad crest of the Continental Divide, offering up occasional glimpses east toward the San Mateo Mountains and nearer Cuchillo Hills, or west toward sere grasslands and island-like forested ridges of northern Gila country.
 The easy transit here also has an added advantage, ferrying one expediently along an increasingly droughty trail corridor.
-The first and only opportunity to fill water bottles between Seg 24's Chloride Creek and Seg 26's Adobe Spring appears at this segment's halfway point, a trio of small springs in separate drainages off the Divide.
-The spring (and adjacent, rusty trough) located east of the trail remains the only one yet explored firsthand, a few small flowing pools in the drainage, fragile, but never yet reported to be dry.
+The most reliable opportunity to fill water bottles between Seg 24's Chloride Creek and Seg 26's Adobe Spring appears at this segment's halfway point, a trio of small springs in separate drainages off the Divide.
+The spring-fed trough located east of the trail remains the only one yet explored firsthand, seemingly fragile, but never reported dry.

 ROUTE DETAILS